Undergraduate Program

 The School offers the following programs:

-1. A 4.5-year Bachelor of Engineering (BE) degree.
+1. A 4.5-year Engineer in Biomedical Engineering (EBME) degree.
 The first cohort entered in 2010 and up to this point in time more than 230 students have graduated.

 2. Multiple undergraduate double degrees with other programs including Biotechnology, Chemistry, Data Science, Information Technology, Electronics and Telecommunication Engineering, and Control and Automation Engineering.